 Joining us for today’s show is Bill Griffin, an Executive Vice President of Global Sales who knows how to Make the Number.
 Today’s topic is about winning more deals, winning bigger deals, and winning them faster.
 Bill uses the How to Make Your Number in 2018 Workbook to access emerging best practices as a guide for our questions.
-Leverage the latest to review the Sales Process phase starting on page 361 of the Sales Strategy section.
+Leverage SBI’s How to Make Your Number in 2018 to review the Sales Process phase starting on page 361 of the Sales Strategy section.

 Our guest today is Bill Griffin, the Executive Vice President of Global Sales and Services for Aspen Technology.
 Aspen is the leader in process optimization software, primarily for the process industries, which include oil, gas, and chemical customers.
 This show is a can’t miss episode for executives who want to yield more deals, bigger deals, and greater success in making your number.